10 quirky and unusual Sydney attractions you may never heard of before

 Yet, when I first came to Sydney, this was one of the first places I visited, simply because it would have been one of the first places I would have visited in any destination.

 The Sydney Fish Market is a feast for the eyes – from the fishing fleet outside to the most extraordinary seafood on display in the market halls, there is quite a lot to take in that you wouldn’t normally see on an ordinary day.

 Plus, you can combine a visit to the Fish Market with a stroll along the beautifully restored harbour foreshore towards Balmain.
 I have written about the Sydney Fish Market before, check it out here.

 Bundeena is a special little place in Sydney, a close-knit community of just 2,000 that has over the years attracted quite a few artists.
-Location on the south shore of Botany Bay and surrounded by the Royal National Park, this little community is the perfect destination for a day trip away from it all.
+Location on the southern side of Port Hacking, opposite Cronulla and Bate Bay and surrounded by the Royal National Park, this little community is the perfect destination for a day trip away from it all.

 You don’t even need to take your car – you can just catch the train to Cronulla and then hop on the ferry to get to the other side of the bay.
 What awaits you is a tranquil village with many local galleries, family-friendly beaches, and from time to time a friendly market.
 You will find a little bit more info on Bundeena here.

 If you have some interest in Sydney’s colonial history, then you will be pleased to know that there are number of museums in the city that you can explore to get a better idea of what life was like in the early days of Sydney.

 But if you are looking for something really special, check out the gorgeous estate of Vaucluse House in the Eastern Suburbs where history will become alive again.